You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 |---|---|---|

-The key question to ask any automation agency: what happens when your volume doubles?
-Some platforms charge per-execution (Zapier charges per task, Make charges per operation).
+The key question to ask any automation partner: what happens when your volume doubles?
+Zapier charges per task.
+Make charges per operation.
 At low volume it’s cheap.
-At scale, it adds up fast. n8n and self-hosted platforms have flat-rate or free pricing, making them better for high-volume workflows.
+At scale it adds up fast. n8n and self-hosted platforms use flat-rate or free pricing, which works better for high-volume workflows.

 Per-execution pricing at scale.
-A Zapier plan that costs $49/month at 2,000 tasks can jump to $299+ when your workflow processes 10,000 tasks.
+A Zapier plan that costs $49 per month at 2,000 tasks can jump to $299+ when your workflow processes 10,000 tasks.
 Ask about volume pricing before committing.

 Vague retainers.
-Monthly support is reasonable ($500-$1,500/month for monitoring, updates, and optimization).
+Monthly support is reasonable ($500 to $1,500 per month for monitoring, updates, and optimization).
 A retainer with no defined deliverables is not.
-Get the scope in writing.
-Our guide on how to choose an AI automation agency covers what to look for in contracts and pricing models.
+Get scope in writing.
+Our guide on how to choose an AI automation agency covers what to look for in contracts.

 Tool lock-in.
 Some agencies build on proprietary platforms.
 If you leave, you lose everything.
+A 2023 Gartner survey found vendor lock-in is the number one concern for 56% of organizations evaluating automation platforms.
 At Builts AI, you own your workflows, your data, and your systems.
 No lock-in.
-According to a 2023 Gartner survey, vendor lock-in is the number one concern for 56% of organizations evaluating automation platforms.

-Scope creep without communication.
+Scope creep.
 “While you’re in there, can you also…” is the number one cause of budget overruns.
 Finish one project, measure results, then scope the next one separately.

 What does it cost to do nothing?